 The recurring fair value of the Harlan Community Library Foundation mutual funds, municipal bonds and U.S. equities were determined using quoted market prices.
 (Level 1 inputs)

-(3) Bonds and Notes Payable
+(3) Bonds, Notes and Leases Payable

-A summary of changes in bonds and capital notes payable for the year ended June 30, 2022 is as follows:
+A summary of changes in bonds, notes and leases payable for the year ended June 30, 2023 is as follows: